a-karma/PalaeoLab-Bioinformatic-Training/Module_2/Session_1.md

 ## Module 2 - NGS data processing - Session 1
 In this session you will learn how to process genomic data generated with high-throughput sequencing technologies.

-Before we start, let's organize yesterday's material and prepare the directory structure for today.
+Before we start, let's prepare the directory structure for this new module.

 Please connect to the server either via `putty` or via the `ssh` command then run:

 ```sh